Pronouns in English Grammar: Types, Examples, and Rules

 Personal Pronouns

 I, we, you, he, she, it, and they are the pronouns referred to as personal pronouns.
 You can represent or substitute any noun with these pronouns.
-All of these pronouns are categorized into First person, Second person, and Third person.
+All these pronouns are categorized into First person, Second person, and Third person.

 When you talk to someone, you talk about something, right?
-So, you are the “first person” as you are the person speaking.
+So, you are the “first person”, as you are the person speaking.
 The person you are talking to is the “second person,” and the thing you are talking about is the “third person.”

 For example; I am telling you they are coming.